Quilt Fabric – Learn More About Cotton Fabric

 Why Quality Matters in Quilt Fabric

 I know those two sections were kind of boring to most of you but those processes really do matter.
 Higher quality fabrics are typically, there are always exceptions to the rules, thicker so you won’t get seam shadows.
 Those thicker fabrics also tend to wear better and longer than the thinner fabrics.
 That means that the project will last longer if taken care of properly.
-If you are putting in days to make this quilt you want it to last a while.
+If you are putting in weeks or even months to make this quilt you want it to last a while.

 Where to Find High-Quality Fabrics